Product design

 Users expressed frustration over excessive manual tasks, which could lead to issues such as high drop-off rates and cluttered boards filled with outdated tickets.
 This situation might drive users to switch to other platforms, risking our business to competitors.

-How did we tackled this?
+How did we tackle this?

-long story short "When something happens, check a condition, then take an action."
-This single rule defined how Automations work across Plane.
+"When something happens, check a condition, then take an action."

 Scope